 There used to be another product called the "Radio Program Recorder" which included an FM transmitter with a radio and a tape recorder, but it seems to have gone out of business.
 You can read more about it on my web page on discontinued equipment, but I do not recommend it.
-As mentioned earlier there is a FM transmitter that comes with the Radio Program Recorder.
-A radio, FM transmitter, and tape recorder which is set up to do timed recordings all in the Radio Program Recorder package which has been available for as little as 70 dollars but I do not know about the quality.

 There were other products that also did timed radio recording but many of them have gone off the market.
 I have put up a page on this discontinued equipment.

 A reader offered a suggestion for improving AM radio reception using eithernet.
 I turned it into a web page.